opensafely-core/ehrql/docs/wiki-docs/installation-and-setup.md

 * for Windows, this might be the Command Prompt, PowerShell, Git Bash, or Anaconda Prompt, depending on what you have installed and prefer to use

-:spiral_notepad: It is possible that you have more than one command-line interface installed.
+:notepad_spiral: It is possible that you have more than one command-line interface installed.

 It is not essential,
 but it will help if you are already somewhat comfortable with the command-line interface